-2019/20 enrolment data at both campuses states that we do not have any care leavers.
-However, we have undertaken further work to do with our enrolment form and support for application, which was completed by June 2020.
+2020/21 enrolment data at both campus states that we have very few care leavers.
+We have undertaken further work to do with our enrolment form and identified the support available for applicants.
 There is now a clear care leaver procedure and promotion in our publicity materials.
 Our strategies of campus tours and engagement with charitable and local authority groups is now having some impact alongside financial bursaries being introduced to address what is a significant barrier.
 For 2020/21, a £500 bursary per year was introduced to target this underrepresented group and additional work is ongoing to raise our profile with the local authority.
 We have also completed a care leaver covenant.
 Once these initiatives have been embedded and evaluated, we will then have more robust data to report.
-Data on access for this group will be available in 20/21 to allow further analysis and comparison to national benchmarks.
-A target will be to increase the number of care leavers engaging in higher education at UCP from the current 0 FTE to 13 FTE by 2024/25 (PTA 2).
+A commitment of this plan will be to increase the number of care leavers engaging in higher education at UCP to 11 by the end of this plan